JaxxyJadio/HF-Scrape/README.md

   --streaming \
   --out /data/c4_en_input.jsonl \
   --limit 100000

-HF Dataset Scraper → input-only JSONL
+HF DATASET SCRAPER → "input"-ONLY JSONL

-This script downloads a dataset from Hugging Face Datasets, extracts or builds a single "input" text field for each row, cleans it, and writes it to a .jsonl file (JSON Lines format) with only the "input" key.
+This script downloads a dataset from Hugging Face Datasets, extracts or builds a single "input" text field for each row, cleans it, and writes it to a .jsonl file with only the "input" key.

-1. What this script does
+WHAT THIS SCRIPT DOES

 Connects to Hugging Face and downloads the dataset split you choose.

 Picks one or more columns from the dataset to build a single "input" string.